cranberriez/Arc-Data-Compendium/README.md

 -   `npm run build` - Build the application for production
 -   `npm start` - Start the production server
 -   `npm run lint` - Run ESLint

+I've provided a script to seed the database with game data.
+There are a bunch of (possibly outdated) JSON data files about the game.
+You can run `npm run seed` to seed the database with game data.

 ### Code Style